traefik/traefik/README.md

 ---

 :warning: Please be aware that the old configurations for Traefik v1.X are NOT compatible with the v2.X config as of now.
-If you're testing out v2, please ensure you are using a [v2 configuration](https://docs.traefik.io/).
+If you're running v2, please ensure you are using a [v2 configuration](https://docs.traefik.io/).

 ## Overview